 You should advise your employer immediately if you have suffered a work-related injury.
 The timelines and rules outlined here apply to the first 90 days after a claim is filed.
 It is important to understand these so that you receive the full range of benefits to which you are entitled.

-2. Within 14 days of receipt of the Claim Form, the employer must accept, reject or delay a decision regarding the industrial injury claim.
+Within 14 days of receipt of the Claim Form, the employer must accept, reject or delay a decision regarding the industrial injury claim.
 If the claim is put on delay, the employer has 90 days to determine whether to accept the claim.
 During this delay period, the employer is required to furnish up to $10,000 worth of medical care to the injured worker.
 The employer is not, however, required to pay temporary disability benefits for wage loss during this delay period.
 Therefore, if the employee is off of work because of the injury, and the employee paid into the State Disability Insurance (SDI) system or has some other disability policy through work, he or she should apply for these benefits.

-3. One of the most important issues during the beginning stages of a Workers’ Compensation claim is deciding when and where to begin medical treatment.
+One of the most important issues during the beginning stages of a Workers’ Compensation claim is deciding when and where to begin medical treatment.
 The employer is legally entitled to choose the medical provider for the first appointment.
 However, many injured workers are under the mistaken impression that they must continue treating with this initial physician.
 It is the employer’s duty to notify injured workers of the existence of what is known as a Medical Provider Network (MPN), which is a list of preapproved doctors from which an injured worker can choose.
 According to state regulations, each MPN must include a mix of doctors specializing in work-related injuries, and doctors with expertise in general areas of medicine.
 MPNs are required to meet access to care standards for common occupational injuries and work-related illnesses.
-Usually, the employer will notify the injured worker about the MPN via a letter with a website the worker can go to find a doctor.
+Usually, the employer will notify the injured worker about the MPN via a letter with a website that lists available physicians.
 An injured worker can pick a new doctor off the MPN immediately after the first visit with the assigned company doctor.

 Not all employers have MPNs.
 In this case, the employer has medical control for the first 30 days, then an injured worker can designate any doctor who accepts Workers’ Compensation insurance starting 30 days after the employer’s receipt of the Claim Form.
-Often times injured workers reach out to an experienced Workers’ Compensation attorney during the early stages of an injury claim to seek assistance in identifying a qualified treating physician, as prompt and effective medical treatment can assist an injured worker in making a speedy recovery.
+Oftentimes injured workers reach out to an experienced Workers’ Compensation attorney during the early stages of an injury claim to seek assistance in identifying a qualified treating physician, as prompt and effective medical treatment can assist an injured worker in making a speedy recovery.